o-flores/jungledevs-challenge/README.md

 <h1 align="center"> :man_technologist: Jungle Devs - React Challenge #001 :woman_technologist: </h1>

+Good evening everyone!
+I am Orlando and this is my solution for React challenge :smiley: <br />
+It was a great learning opportunity and enjoyed it very much!
+Hope you like it!
+Feel free to get in touch with me if you have any questions :)

 ## :nerd_face: What I learned?
   - **_How to create A/B tests in React Applications using MarvelApp_**
   - **_How to integrate MixPanel to check metrics of running A/B tests_**
   - **_Using custom enviroment variables in a React Application_**
+  - **_Using media queries to create a responsive website_**
+  - **_How to handle with API errors_**

 ## :computer:  Tecnologies
   - **_[React](https://reactjs.org)_**